oriente-occidente/website/README.md

 # Get Started

-first clone or update repo `git@gitlab.com:cantiere-creativo/internals/formazione-next/pokewars.git`, then
+if you do not have environment variables, the project will not work, check netlify for variables or ask someone.

-then check you `.env.local` file, if you do not have copi and rename `sample.env.local`
+Check you `.env.local` file, if you do not have copi and rename `sample.env.local`

 ```bash
 yarn install  # missing deps